-- The materials provide some teacher responses to possible students' responses.
+- The materials provide teacher responses to possible students' responses.
 The materials divide teacher guidance into correct student responses, incorrect student responses, and partially correct student responses.
-The Teacher Program Guide recommends that students responding correctly be provided with "Level 2 assessment questions" from the "Online Library Assessment tools" for the TEKS being taught and affirm comprehension.
-The guide continues to recommend that students responding incorrectly be provided with "Level 1 assessment questions."
+The Teacher Program Guide Grades K-8 Science recommends that students responding correctly be provided with Level 2 assessment questions from the Online Library Assessment tools for the TEKS being taught and affirm comprehension.
+The guide continues to recommend that students responding incorrectly be provided with Level 1 assessment questions.
 The materials state, "A student responds incorrectly use the Online Library Assessment tools; choose Level 1 assessment questions for the TEKS being taught....
-Determine if there is a misconception and resolve."
-Materials do not include specific guidance on the use of questioning to deepen student thinking. - Materials state teachers should respond the same to partially incorrect responses but expect a shorter time frame to resolve misconceptions.
-Additional suggestions to respond to struggling learners include studying keywords and using them correctly in a sentence, using "an arts project from the STEAM Activity reader book for relevant TEKS," and going back to "an earlier grade to ensure prior grade learning is completed."
+Determine if there is a misconception and resolve." - Materials state teachers should respond the same to partially incorrect responses but expect a shorter time frame to resolve misconceptions.
+Additional suggestions to respond to struggling learners include studying keywords and using them correctly in a sentence, using an arts project from the Learn By Doing STEAM Activity Reader Book for relevant TEKS, and going back to "an earlier grade to ensure prior grade learning is completed." - Materials provide teacher guidance on anticipating student responses.
+In the Learn By Doing STEAM Activity Reader Book, materials provide guidance for anticipating student responses and the use of questions.
+After one of the questions in the Question section, "How is heat used in your daily life?" materials state the following sample student responses: "Answers could include cooking, a hair dryer, and heating the house."

-- Materials provide some teacher guidance on anticipating student responses.
-In the Learn by Doing STEAM Reader, materials provide guidance for anticipating student responses and the use of questions.
-After one of the questions in the Question section, "How is heat used in your daily life?" materials state the following sample student response: "Answers could include cooking, a hair dryer, and heating the house." - The Learn By Doing STEAM Activity Reader Teacher Edition provides teachers with some possible student responses to questions and tasks in the assessment section.
+- The Learn By Doing STEAM Activity Reader Book Grade 1 Teacher Edition provides teachers with some possible student responses to questions and tasks in the assessment section.
 For example, The materials state, "Question: How can you conserve (not waste) natural resources?
 Example answers could include: I can turn off The faucet when brushing my teeth.
 I can recycle materials.
 I can not waste paper.
-I put trash in The trash can." - Some activities in the Learn By Doing STEAM Activity Reader Book include questions for teachers to ask students, but materials do not include possible student responses.
-For example, In chapter two, idea box 1, materials direct teachers to "Ask the children what they think will happen to the ice cubes?"
-In Idea Box 2, "Ask the children what they think will happen to Louis's water?"
-Materials do not include sample student responses. - The Teacher Textbook provides teachers with some possible student responses to questions and tasks.
-For example, when asked How are the life cycles of the frog, fish, and chick same or different?
-Materials include sample responses such as "They all started as eggs, and they all took about 21 days.
+I put trash in The trash can." - Some activities in the Learn By Doing STEAM Activity Reader Book Grade 1 Teacher Edition include questions for teachers to ask students Chapter 2, idea box 1, materials direct teachers to "ask the children what they think will happen to the ice cubes?"
+In idea box 2, teachers "ask the children what they think will happen to Louis's water?" - The Teacher Textbook Grade 1 Science provides teachers with some possible student responses to questions and tasks.
+For example, when asked, "How are the life cycles of the frog, fish, and chick the same or different?" materials include sample responses such as, "They all started as eggs, and they all took about 21 days.
 You can see the chick coming out of the egg but not the fish or the tadpole.
-The tadpole grows legs over time, the chick had them when it was born." - In the Teacher Textbook, chapter Organisms and Environment includes guided questions such as What animals or plants did you eat this week?
-The additional hints section includes guidance on anticipating student responses; "As students share their animal food items, ask them what they think the animals they ate had for dinner." - In the Teacher Textbook, the teacher asks students questions in the summary for the chapter Matter and Energy.
-Materials provide guidance for student answers, such as, "Some students will tell you that they soak into the ground (which may be partly true), but others will use their knowledge to work out that the water evaporates into the air."
+The tadpole grows legs over time, the chick had them when it was born." - The Organisms and Environment chapter in the Teacher Textbook Grade 1 Science includes guided questions such as "What animals or plants did you eat this week?"
+The additional hints section includes guidance on anticipating student responses: "As students share their animal food items, ask them what they think the animals they ate had for dinner." - In the Teacher Textbook Grade 1 Science, the teacher asks students questions in the summary for the Matter and Energy chapter.
+Materials provide guidance for student answers, such as "Some students will tell you that they soak into the ground (which may be partly true), but others will use their knowledge to work out that the water evaporates into the air."